Bring Me The Horizon tell fans to "watch this space" in new music update

 “Although the inspiration for the song didn’t come from the current pandemic, as we were writing it the similarities started to get weird, I guess,” he said, adding that he believes the message of the song “feels like something we need right now”.

-The video, which is also filled with clips from the band’s previous live shows and home-filmed footage from during the lockdown, concludes with Sykes seeming to tease the arrival of new material by saying: “So we’re gonna be sharing our progress with you, you’re gonna see how we write and record remotely, and everything in-between — so watch this space.”
+The video, which is also filled with clips from the band’s previous live shows and home-filmed footage from during the lockdown, concludes with Sykes teasing the arrival of new material by saying: “So we’re gonna be sharing our progress with you, you’re gonna see how we write and record remotely, and everything in-between — so watch this space.”

+The clip was followed by Sykes announcing on his personal Instagram page on Saturday (May 23) that “our new song will be out June 10”, with the title of the track seeming to be ‘Parasite Eve’ — the phrase that can be seen on the jumper he is wearing in the above post.

+Two more videos from BMTH have emerged since the ‘prologue’ video, with the ‘oh ni ni ni’ previewing the making of ‘Parasite Eve’.

 Back in April, Bring Me The Horizon’s Jordan Fish shared a humorous look at the band’s writing and recording sessions for their forthcoming new album.